 Search Your Logs

 Your connected event sources and environment systems produce data in the form of raw logs.
 Log Search takes every log of raw, collected data and automatically sorts them into Log Sets for you.
-Once you configure Foundational Event Sources, go to the Log Search page from the InsightIDR homepage to search your logs, build queries, visualize your data, and create alerts.
+Once you configure Core Event Sources, go to the Log Search page from the InsightIDR homepage to search your logs, build queries, visualize your data, and create alerts.

 - Step 1: Select one or more logs or log sets to search